MethodAtlas

 Quarterly Journal of EconomicsDOI: 10.1093/qje/qjr013

-Chetty, Friedman, Olsen, and Pistaferri used Danish administrative tax data to reconcile the gap between micro and macro labor supply elasticities using bunching methods.
-They showed that adjustment frictions explain why micro estimates from bunching at tax kinks are small: many workers cannot freely adjust hours, so observed bunching understates the frictionless elasticity.
-They estimated that accounting for frictions raises the implied elasticity substantially.
-The paper is a landmark application of bunching to the micro-macro elasticity puzzle and introduced key methods for dealing with frictions in bunching designs.
+Chetty, Friedman, Olsen, and Pistaferri use Danish administrative tax data to reconcile the gap between micro and macro labor supply elasticities using bunching methods.
+They show that adjustment frictions explain why micro estimates from bunching at tax kinks are small: many workers cannot freely adjust hours, so observed bunching understates the frictionless elasticity.
+They estimate that accounting for frictions raises the implied elasticity substantially.
+The paper is a landmark application of bunching to the micro-macro elasticity puzzle and introduces key methods for dealing with frictions in bunching designs.

 Survey (1)